 Get your kids on board with Energy Saving Tips for your Home.
 Make them feel like they are a part of it and they can make small changes too that can make a big difference.

-TURN OFF LIGHTS the biggest thing we can all do.
+TURN OFF LIGHTS is the biggest thing we can all do.
 Turn off the lights when you leave a room or don’t turn them on at all if you don’t need them.
 Sometimes turning on lights is just a habit even if there is enough light in the room already.

 Open blinds and curtains all over the house.
 I swear my teen would live in constant darkness if I didn’t go into her room every day to tell her to open the shades.
 We live in the PNW where we don’t get enough sun as it is.
 On especially sunny days I want to get all the beautiful sunshine and free heat in the house as possible.
 Make sure to close shades at night to keep cold air out.